-Abd al-Malik ibn Marwan, the 5th Umayyad caliph, started up a cultural industry aiming to an Arab origin civilization like Persian or Egyptian.
+Abd al-Malik ibn Marwan, the 5th Umayyad caliph, started up a cultural industry aiming at an Arab-origin civilization like Persian or Egyptian.

 Then, the Dome of the Rock was constructed to cover the rock.

-Although Islam during that period rapidly extends its power from the Arabian Peninsula, its culture was still inferior to the Persians or the Egyptians who were ruled.
-Because of that, he wanted to show the higher status as a ruler.
+Although Islam in that period rapidly extended its power from the Arabian Peninsula, its culture was still inferior to the Persians or the Egyptians who were ruled.
+Because of that, he wanted to show a higher status as a ruler.